pkimber/old-docs-migrated-to-gitlab/source/checklist.rst

 Add to Google WebMaster tools.

-Add to Google My Business, for businesses with a physical business location: https://www.google.co.uk/business/
+Add to Google My Business (for businesses with a physical business location): https://www.google.co.uk/business/